lucho1/JumpPointSearch/docs/README.md

  <img src="https://raw.githubusercontent.com/lucho1/JumpPointSearch/master/docs/Images/angledpath.png?raw=true" width="332px" height="138px"/>
 </p>

-For a comparison and explanation between different angled pathfinding algorithm, check out [this paper](https://drive.google.com/open?id=1O7HlD0lUHE7M5B2ruPDhUol4wgrRnG7M).
+For a comparison and explanation between different angled pathfinding algorithms, check out [this paper](https://drive.google.com/file/d/1HckwZmKwGPr9UK99yZ7-rpLJWkrVH7B2/view?usp=sharing).

 #### Field D*
 Field D* is a variant of D* Lite that does not constraints to a grid, it gives the best path moving along any angle adding smooth to the path by using interpolation (which complicates it a bit).
-It was used for a Mars Rovers, see [this paper](https://drive.google.com/open?id=1GbV9tLGrmLRy2EqLdXikn8gY7Ko4xnAA) for more information.
+It was used for a Mars Rovers, see [this paper](https://drive.google.com/file/d/1iPehYztUl0oizKflyNnXDWwcOoUG3670/view?usp=sharing) for more information.

 <p align="center">
  <img src="https://raw.githubusercontent.com/lucho1/JumpPointSearch/master/docs/Images/Mars1.jpeg?raw=true" width="192px" height="192px"/>